 Dating first time round was all about looks and lust.
 Do I fancy him?
 I wonder if he shaves his chest?
 Wow he’s got a cute smile.
 Now it’s about so much more than that.
-The questions you might ask yourself are does his work schedule work around mine?
+The questions you might ask yourself are: Does his work schedule work around mine?
 When does he have his kids?
 Does he have a criminal record?
-Will he be happy only having sex once every two weeks when we have a night together?
-There is a lot more consider when dating with kids, but try to let it flow and worry about the practicalities later.
+Will he be happy only having sex once every two weeks when we get a night together?
+There is a lot more to consider when dating with kids, but try to let it flow and worry about the practicalities later.

 THE CRITERIA IS MORE COMPLEX

 Whereas once your dream date criteria might have included thing like broad shoulders, dark eyes and a jaw line to die for, it will now be quite different.
 You might now be more interested in a man who can fix things round the house, is good with kids and is cool with you running late as your toddler puked in your hair.
 Add this to what you are attracted to physically in a man, and you’ve considerably narrowed down your search.

 Putting your kids first may seem obvious now as you prepare for your debut to the dating world.
 Yet, if you meet a man and hit it off, it is all consuming.
 Kids?
 What kids?
 Of course, you want to be a good mum but sending cheeky text messages when you should be helping with homework, is much more fun.
 If you meet a man who doesn’t get this, that’s a big red flag right there.

 You need to be absolutely sure you are ready to start dating again.
 This means you have time available in your busy schedule around work and home life.
 Plus, your kids are in a good place in their lives and it’s ok if mum takes her eye of the ball every now and then.
 Trying to date when you don’t have time will be stressful for you, upsetting for your children and frustrating for all those men that fall for you!